zoomzooom6/project-three-fullstack/README.md

    - Post products, services, and respond to customer's questions/feedback on the dashboard
    - Process payments through Stripe

-This application uses the following technologies to achieve this:
+This application primarily uses the following technologies to achieve this:
 - Front-End: HTML, CSS, Bulma, JS, React, and Heroku
 - Back-End: Node.js, Express.js, MongoDB, Mongoose ODM, MongoDB Atlas, GraphQL, JWT, and Stripe